grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "It is certainly not a job I would ever want.
 I prefer a measure of certainty in my work."

-Percy lit a cigarillo.
+Percy lit a cheroot.
 Hemi looked up at the dark gray sky, mostly obscured by cloud cover.

 "How's the fucking navigation going?"
 Percy exhaled a long stream of smoke that was caught up by the wind and tied into the diesel exhaust behind them.